KyunHwan/trainer/trainer/config/README.md

 # Config

-YAML-driven configuration system with composition support and Pydantic validation.
+This folder contains the YAML-driven configuration system with composition support and Pydantic validation.
+For project-wide context, see [docs/README.md](../../docs/README.md).

 ## Purpose